 A reader just retired and is worried that her retirement income won't be enough.
 She should be.

-As members of my generation, the baby boomers, start entering retirement in droves, more and more of us may ask a question similar to this week’s reader question:
+As members of my generation, the baby boomers, start retiring in droves, more and more of us may ask a question similar to this week’s reader question:

 I just started collecting Social Security retirement.
 If I’m having so much trouble living on my allotted amount now, at age 65, what’s going to happen later when I have real medical expenses and prices keep skyrocketing? — Patricia

 I feel you, Patricia.
-About a year ago, I did a TV news story about why so many future retirees will face a tougher retirement than their parents did.
+Here’s a news story I did about why so many future retirees will face a tougher retirement than their parents did.
 Check it out.

 Social Security isn’t the problem

 Social Security was never intended to be the American worker’s sole retirement plan.
-Rather, it was designed to keep Americans affected by disability, death of a breadwinner, or old age from starving.
-Here’s how the father of Social Security, President Franklin Roosevelt, described it in a 1938 radio address:
+Rather, it was designed to keep Americans affected by disability, death of a breadwinner or old age from starving.
+Here’s how the father of Social Security, President Franklin D. Roosevelt, described it in a 1938 radio address:

 The [Social Security] Act does not offer anyone, either individually or collectively, an easy life — nor was it ever intended so to do.
 None of the sums of money paid out to individuals in assistance or in insurance will spell anything approaching abundance.
 But they will furnish that minimum necessity to keep a foothold; and that is the kind of protection Americans want.

 And Social Security still provides that.
 As I said in the video above, Social Security won’t be enough to keep me in my current house.
 I pay more in property taxes and insurance on my home today than I could possibly afford with Social Security alone.
 But if I sold my house and downsized, would Social Security keep me alive?
 Yes.
 It will keep Patricia, and you, alive as well.
 But depending on where and how you live, just barely.